Intracorneal Ring Segments

 Corneal topography

-Corneal topography development provides surgeons with effortlessly understood color-coded maps of corneal curvature in addition to quantitative indexes of irregular astigmatism that correlate with potential visual acuity.
+Corneal topography development provides surgeons with effortlessly understood color-coded maps of corneal curvature and quantitative indexes of irregular astigmatism that correlate with potential visual acuity.

-Modern instrumentation produces a videokeratograph, which generally is in the form of a color-coded contour map.
+Modern instrumentation produces a videokeratograph, generally in the form of a color-coded contour map.

 Dual Scheimpflug analyzer

-This is a high-precision optical system for corneal topography and 3-dimensional analysis of the anterior eye segment, based on a Revolving Dual Channel Scheimpflug Camera and a Placido Disk.
+The dual Scheimpflug analyzer is a high-precision optical system for corneal topography and 3-dimensional anterior eye segment analysis based on a Revolving Dual Channel Scheimpflug Camera and a Placido Disk.

 Scheimpflug imaging is optimal for precise elevation data.